sharkarnie/amr-surveillance/README.md

 Antimicrobial resistance surveillance data collected by the pharmaceutical industry was made available as part of the Wellcome data re-use prize competition (https://www.synapse.org/#!Synapse:syn17009517/wiki/585654).

 The aim here was to create a web application for the visualisation of AMR data.
-As a prototype, initial efforts were focused on a subset of the data.
-This subset was relevant to the visualisation of longitudinal Klebsiella pneumoniae resistance data only.
+As a prototype, initial efforts were focused on a subset of the data relevant to Klebsiella pneumoniae resistance.

 #### Instructions
 1. Get the repo